Mount Kilimanjaro - Machame Route - Tanzania

 The paths are in good condition and well trodden; some are steeper than others (in particular the Great Barranco Wall is an exciting scramble) and you will most likely meet people all along the way.
 On summit day the path is mostly screed, which can be loose and unrelenting, especially on the descent when your knees will probably suffer.

-The entire climb and descent covers just over 100km and the routes traverse the mountain, except for the Marangu which requires ascent and descent on the same path.
+The entire climb and descent covers just over 38 - 50 miles depending on which route you choose and the routes traverse the mountain, except for the Marangu which requires ascent and descent on the same path.
 Generally speaking each day will take about 5 hours of walking, and the distance reduces as you go higher.

 To put the summit day into context, it is pretty much the same as climbing Ben Nevis in one day from a starting altitude of 4200 metres.